speedarius/rafters/README.md

 $ rails generate rafters:install
 ```

-This generator will create an `app/rafters` directory in your application, a `config/initializers/rafters.rb` initializer with some basic configuration, and add the `require_components` directive to your application.css and application.js files.
+This generator will create an `app/rafters` directory in your application, a `config/initializers/rafters.rb` initializer with some basic configuration.

 ### Creating a component